-Students who drop a course prior to the first day of the semester or during the three day add/drop period will receive no mark on their academic history.
+Students who drop a course prior to the first day of the semester or during the scheduled drop/add period will receive no mark on their academic history.

-Courses may be dropped and added through the college's third instructional day of the semester (please see the applicable semester calendar for the exact date and time as set by the college).
+Courses may be dropped and added through the college's drop/add period (please see the applicable semester calendar for the exact date and time as set by the college).
 Courses dropped during the drop/add period will not appear on the student's official academic transcript.